 Sixth, the Chair should determine if any Councilor wishes to second the motion.
 The Chair should announce the name of the Councilor who seconds the motion.
-It is compulsory practice for a motion to require a second before proceeding with it, to ensure that it is not just one Councilor who is interested in a particular approach.
+It is compulsory practice for a motion to require a second before proceeding with $it{\bar{\tau}}$ to ensure that it is not just one Councilor who is interested in a particular approach.

-Seventh, the Chair shall ensure the motion is clearly understood before the discussion or vote.
-ATTACHMENT & done in one of three ways:
+Seventh, the Chair should ensure the motion is clearly understood before the discussion or vote.
+This can be done in one of three ways: